Map and graph created with GeoMapApp software. Click on the image for a larger view.

 - 12DESS3.2 Geologic time can be estimated by observing rock sequences and using fossils to correlate the sequences at various locations.
 Current methods include using the known decay rates of radioactive isotopes present in rocks to measure the time since the rock was formed.

 - 12DESS3.3 Interactions among the solid earth, the oceans, the atmosphere, and organisms have resulted in the ongoing evolution of the earth system.
-We can observe some changes such as earthquakes and volcanic eruptions on a human time scale, but many processes such as mountain building and plate movements take place over hundreds of millions of years.

 The following U.S. National Geography Standards are supported by this chapter: